Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 No control app

-The Ruark Audio R410 is a success, to a lesser or greater extent, in every respect.
+The single-box Ruark Audio R410 is a success, to a lesser or greater extent, in every respect.
 As an object, a piece of furniture, it’s gorgeous and, quite simply, brilliantly realised.
-As a flexible, function-rich piece of audio equipment, it is hard to find fault with (except for the absence of a control app).
+As a flexible, function-rich piece of audio equipment, it is hard to find fault with (except for the absence of a dedicated control app).
 And in terms of the sound it makes, there’s an awful lot to like, not least its eloquent, direct and balanced presentation – and next-to-nothing to take issue with.
+While it may only be one box, "‘Room-filling’ is not too mild a description of its talents where out-and-out volume is concerned," notes our R410 review.

-The R410 has more than you'd need onboard – Bluetooth 5.1, wi-fi and UPnP, the ‘Connect’ versions of Spotify and Tidal, Apple AirPlay 2 and Chromecast.
-Ruark has a rich history with radios (such as the superb Ruark R2 Mk4) and so we can expect FM, DAB/DAB+ and internet radio to come as standard.
-There’s an aerial to facilitate radio reception on the rear of the R410, and that’s also where you find all the physical connections.
+The R410 has more features than you'll probably need onboard – Bluetooth 5.1, wi-fi and UPnP, the ‘Connect’ versions of Spotify and Tidal, Apple AirPlay 2 and Chromecast.
+Ruark has a rich history with radios and so we can expect FM, DAB/DAB+ and internet radio to come as standard.
+There’s an aerial to facilitate radio reception on the rear of the R410, and that’s also where you find all the physical connections, including an HDMI eARC input that makes the R410 TV-friendly too.

 Also consider

-KEF LSX II: While the KEF LSX II LT now sits in the place the LSX II used to due to its similarity but more affordable price tag, we can still heartily recommend the pricier model – not least for those who value a wireless (as opposed to wired) link between the two speakers.
+• KEF LSX II: While the KEF LSX II LT now sits in the place the older LSX II used to due to its performance parity and more affordable price tag, we can still heartily recommend the pricier model – not least for those who value a wireless (as opposed to wired) link between the two speakers.

 How to choose